-Belstead Brook Hotel, Brook View - draft text of proposed entry for inclusion in 2020
+Belstead Brook Hotel, Brook View

-Construction date 16 th century
+Construction Date 16th Century

 Architect

 Original use Residential

 Current use Hotel

 Ward Stoke Park

 Easting 614357

 Northing 242025

-Year added to Local List 2020
+Year added to Local List 2021

 16th century hunting lodge, later used as a family residence, known as Belstead Lodge.
 Belstead Lodge was an isolated country residence is substantial grounds, and was neighboured by the residences of Gusford Hall (now occupied by housing on Carolbrook Road) and Stoke Park (now occupied by housing on Fountains Road).
 The lodge was occupied in the 19th century by several prominent local families, including Willoughby and Mary Burrell, Lord and Lady Gywdyr between 1879 and 1894.
 Willoughby was the son of Peter Burrell, 4th Baron of Gywdyr, who owned the nearby Stoke Park.
-Peter Burrell is credited for reordering the roads around Ipswich Railway Station, with Burrell Road being named after Peter Burrell, and the adjacent Willoughby Road being named after Willoughby Burrell.
+Peter Burrell is credited for reordering the roads around lpswich Railway Station, with Burrell Road being named after Peter Burrell, and the adjacent Willoughby Road being named after Willoughby Burrell.